distribute-protocol/distribute-contracts/README.md

 # Distribute
-##### an experiment in using the smart contract-enabled token economies to decentralize the governance, maintenance, and financial support of public utilities, communal infrastructure, and common pool resources.
+#### An experiment in using the smart contract-enabled token economies to decentralize the governance, maintenance, and financial support of public utilities, communal infrastructure, and common pool resources.

 The desired outcome of Distribute is a multifaceted incentive structure that makes sure that: